DESCRIBING DATA GRAPHICALLY

 y-coordinates, and the "type=" option tells whether you want just points

 (type="p"), just lines (type="l"), or both (type="b").
-Note: for just lines,
+Note: For just lines,

 use a lower case L. This example shows that type="l" and type="b" behave a bit